allegro/blog/_posts/2021-11-18-shrinking-size-of-monorepo.md

 ### Communication

 Crucial aspect of introducing any change is communication.
-It's good to prepare it in advance, have team members to review it.
+It‘s good to prepare it in advance, have team members to review it.
 We used a few channels so that our devs would get important info about the migration and history rewrite on the channel that suits best their working habits (e-mails, instant messaging tool, dev forums).

 ## Some final thoughts

-It took a lump time to prepare the migration, understand the history of the repository and select proper items and strategies for the migration.
+It took a large amount of time time to prepare the migration, understand the history of the repository and select proper items and strategies for the migration.
 The links here might be a good starting point if you wanted to rewrite histories of your overweight repos: